-CAP typically has more than 60 water users that fall into three user groups.
+CAP typically has more than 60 water users that fall into three primary user groups.
 They use CAP’s Colorado River water to run businesses, water crops and maintain households, all of which is critical to the quality of life in Arizona.
-Learn more about how CAP categorizes water usage.

-CAP delivers “raw” water to cities and water utilities that then treat the water they deliver to customers.
+- Municipal and industrial: CAP delivers “raw” water to cities and water utilities that then treat the water they deliver to stakeholders.